 - 1. Students are expected to be on time for class.
 A student will be marked absent if he/she is 10 or more minutes late to class.
 The student will be expected to wait quietly at the classroom door until the teacher addresses the student's tardiness.
 It is up to the teacher whether to allow the student to enter the classroom. - 2.
-Students are expected to be in class daily. - 3.
+Students are expected to be in class daily.
+If a student is absent from 5 or 10 classes, parents will receive an email or letter.
+After 10 absences there may be a meeting with the teacher and/or principal, parents and student to identify the barriers/obstacles preventing regular attendance and to develop a plan to prevent future absences.
+You may be removed from the class if there are too many absences at the administration's discretion. - 3.
 Students are expected to show respect to fellow students and teachers. - 4.
 Students are expected to try their hardest. - 5.
-Students are not to interrupt other students' learning. - 6.
-Students are responsible for all homework and notes which were missed while they were absent.
+Students are not to interrupt other students' learning.

+- 6. Students are responsible for all homework and notes which were missed while they were absent.
 Students are encouraged to ask a classmate upon returning to catch up on the materials covered during their absence. - 7.
 Research shows that homework is important to learning in high school.
 Students require enough practice in order to achieve skills.
 Completing all homework is critical to overall learning. - 8.
-Cell phones and iPods are not permitted in class.
-Students will be treated as young adults and may keep their device on themselves during class.
-If they choose to be on
+Cell phones and other wireless communication devices are not permitted during classtime. - 9.

-- their device, they will need to hand them in to the teacher at the beginning of every class. - 9.
 If work is not completed during class time it will be assigned as homework. - 10.
-Alonsa School Handbook outlines the expectations regarding academic dishonesty (If at any time you are unsure about an assignment it is the student's responsibility to ask for clarification) - 11.
-If students miss a cooking class, they are expected to make it up at home. - 12.
-Extra help is available at lunch, when I am not on duty, or after school.
-It is up to the student to make arrangements to come in.
+Alonsa/Glenella School Handbook outlines the expectations regarding academic dishonesty (If at any time you are unsure about an assignment it is the student's responsibility to ask for clarification) - 11.
+If students miss a cooking class, they are expected to make it up at home.